Minnesota Medicaid Personal Care Assistance (PCA) Program / Community First Services & Supports (CFSS) Program

 Benefits of the PCA / CFSS Programs

-The benefits available via PCA will continue to be available via CFSS and include the following.
+The benefits available via PCA continue to be available via CFSS and include the following.

 – Behavior Observation / Redirection – watching for and redirecting behavior that is inappropriate and / or harmful